FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **c**
      - **D**
      - Character line identifier for the SWMM model inlets.
-       Vari- able is case sensitive and it must be upper case.
+       Variable is case sensitive and it must be upper case.

    * - SWMMcoeff(I)
      - **r**